Salisbury and Southampton Canal

-The Salisbury and Southampton Canal was intended to be a 13-mile long canal in southern England from Redbridge, now a western suburb of Southampton at the head of Southampton Water, to Salisbury connecting with the Andover Canal at a junction near Mottisfont.
+The Salisbury and Southampton Canal was intended to be a 13-mile long canal in Hampshire and Wiltshire, southern England.
+Its proposed route ran from Redbridge, now a western suburb of Southampton at the head of Southampton Water, to Salisbury, and connecting with the Andover Canal at a junction near Mottisfont.
 Another section, through Southampton, was to connect via a tunnel to the River Itchen.
+Part of the canal was built and was in use by 1803, but it closed amid financial failure in 1806.

 History

 The idea of a canal from Salisbury to Redbridge was announced in 1768, after the canal engineer James Brindley had made a survey of a possible route.
 Two years later, Robert Whitworth was working on plans for a canal from Andover to Redbridge, and the Salisbury Committee wanted Brindley to survey an amended route that would join Whitworth's Canal at Kimbridge.
 Brindley was too busy and so sent one of his assistants, but the scheme foundered in 1772 when the Andover bill was not presented to Parliament.

-The route was surveyed in 1793 and authorised by an Act of Parliament in 1795.
+The route was surveyed in 1793 and authorised by an act of Parliament, the Southampton to New Sarum Canal Act 1795 (35 Geo.
+3. c.
+51).
 The proprietors appointed Joseph Hill as the surveyor, who estimated that the project would cost around £50,000.
 Although the canal had initially attracted strong support from merchants in Bristol, who saw it as part of a link between Bristol and Southampton, many of the shareholders did not respond to the calls for money, and so the company was always short of working capital.
 The job of constructing the tunnel in Southampton was given to Thomas Jenkins, but the work did not go well, and John Rennie was asked to inspect it.
 His report highlighted serious deficiencies with the work.